mrmrs/html/README.md

 # HTML

-Common markup patterns I use for developing websites.
+One of the most Common and very easy markup patterns I use for developing websites.

 # Features

 * All non-media elements in the HTML5 spec are included on one page and are ready to be styled.
-* Modular Structure - add your own patterns, or delete the ones you don't like.
+* Modular Structure - add your own patterns, or delete the one you don't like.
 * Semantic and accessible markup examples for common design patterns.
 * Thoroughly commented code (notes and reference links for new HTML developers)